Top 5 This Week

 Quebec City: The Walled City

-Quebec City (550,000 in the metropolitan area), the provincial capital on the cliffs above the St Lawrence River, is Canada’s most historically complete city — a UNESCO World Heritage Site whose old town contains the continent’s only surviving fortified city walls north of Mexico, the 17th-century streets of the Lower Town (Basse-Ville) around Place Royale, and the iconic Château Frontenac (the most photographed hotel in the world) on the promontory above.
-The Dufferin Terrace boardwalk alongside the Château provides the viewing platform over the St Lawrence; the funicular connects Upper and Lower Towns; the St-Jean-Baptiste neighbourhood’s Grande-Allée restaurant strip is the city’s social artery.
-The Carnaval de Québec (February, the largest winter carnival in the world) and the Festival d’été de Québec (July, 300 concerts over 11 days) define the city’s festival calendar.
+Quebec City (around 550,000 in the city proper and some 840,000 across the metropolitan area), the provincial capital on the cliffs above the St Lawrence River, is Canada’s most historically complete city — a UNESCO World Heritage Site whose old town contains the continent’s only surviving fortified city walls north of Mexico, the 17th-century streets of the Lower Town (Basse-Ville) around Place Royale, and the iconic Château Frontenac (the most photographed hotel in the world) on the promontory above.
+The Dufferin Terrace boardwalk alongside the Château looks out over the St Lawrence; a funicular connects Upper and Lower Towns; the St-Jean-Baptiste neighbourhood’s Grande-Allée restaurant strip is the city’s social artery.
+The Carnaval de Québec (February, the largest winter carnival in the world) and the Festival d’été de Québec (July, more than 150 shows across 11 days) define the city’s festival calendar.

 The Laurentians and the Eastern Townships

-The Laurentian Mountains, beginning just 80km north of Montreal, provide Quebec’s year-round outdoor recreation landscape — ski resorts (Mont-Tremblant, the premier ski destination east of the Rockies; Mont Saint-Sauveur; Grey Rocks), summer lake communities (the chalets of the lac du Nord country), the P’tit Train du Nord cycling trail (232km through the former railway corridor), and the summer music festivals of the Laurentian villages create a four-seasons recreation destination within two hours of Montreal’s 2 million residents.
-The Eastern Townships (Estrie), south of Montreal toward the Vermont border, provide a different character — rolling dairy country of 19th-century anglophone settlement converted to a wine country landscape (Coaticook, Dunham, and the Brome-Missisquoi wine route), apple orchards, maple syrup producers, and the recreational lakes of the Memphrémagog lakeshore.
+The Laurentian Mountains, beginning just 80km north of Montreal, provide Quebec’s year-round outdoor recreation landscape — ski resorts (Mont-Tremblant, the premier ski destination east of the Rockies; Mont Saint-Sauveur; Grey Rocks), summer lake communities (the chalets of the lac du Nord country), the P’tit Train du Nord cycling trail (234km of converted railway corridor), and the summer music festivals of the Laurentian villages add up to a four-season destination within two hours of Montreal’s roughly 2 million island residents.
+The Eastern Townships (Estrie), south of Montreal toward the Vermont border, strike a different note — rolling dairy country of 19th-century anglophone settlement converted to a wine country landscape (Coaticook, Dunham, and the Brome-Missisquoi wine route), apple orchards, maple syrup producers, and the recreational lakes of the Memphrémagog lakeshore.

 The Gaspésie: Where the St Lawrence Meets the Sea

-The Gaspésie Peninsula, 900km east of Montreal where the St Lawrence River broadens into the Gulf, combines the Chic-Chocs Mountains (the highest peaks in Eastern Canada outside Newfoundland), the Forillon National Park’s combination of mountain and sea cliff at the peninsula’s tip, the Percé Rock (a pierced limestone monolith rising from the Gaspé Bay, one of Quebec’s most recognisable natural symbols), and the Île Bonaventure seabird colony (one of the world’s largest northern gannet colonies, accessible by boat from Percé) in a destination that rewards the commitment of the 900km drive from Montreal with landscapes of genuine grandeur and a Gaspesian fishing community culture of extraordinary character.
+The Gaspésie Peninsula sits 900km east of Montreal, where the St Lawrence River broadens into the Gulf.
+It brings together the Chic-Chocs Mountains (the highest peaks in the Canadian Appalachians), the mountain-and-sea cliffs of Forillon National Park at the peninsula’s tip, Percé Rock (a pierced limestone monolith rising from the Gaspé Bay, one of Quebec’s most recognizable natural symbols), and the Île Bonaventure seabird colony (one of the world’s largest northern gannet colonies, reached by boat from Percé).
+The long drive pays off in landscapes of genuine grandeur and a Gaspesian fishing-community culture all its own.

 Getting the Most Out of Your Visit

 A few practical points that will improve any trip to Quebec.
-Book accommodation and major attractions — particularly national parks, popular hiking trails, and well-known restaurants — as far in advance as possible; the most desirable options can fill weeks or months ahead, especially in peak season.
-Having a car provides the most flexibility for exploring beyond the main centers, and most of Quebec’s most rewarding experiences are in places not easily reached by public transport.
-The best local knowledge is often found in regional visitor centers, independent bookshops, and by talking to residents — the most memorable discoveries on any trip are rarely the ones in the guidebooks.
-Allocate more time than you think you need: Quebec consistently rewards travelers who slow down and explore in depth rather than trying to cover maximum ground in minimum time.
+Book accommodation and major attractions — particularly national parks, popular hiking trails, and well-known restaurants — as far in advance as possible; the best options can fill weeks or months ahead, especially in peak season.
+A car gives you the most flexibility for exploring beyond the main centres, and many of Quebec’s richest experiences sit in places not easily reached by public transport.
+Local knowledge is often found in regional visitor centres, independent bookshops, and conversations with residents — the discoveries that stay with you are rarely the ones in the guidebooks.
+Allocate more time than you think you need: Quebec consistently rewards travellers who slow down and explore in depth rather than trying to cover maximum ground in minimum time.

 Frequently Asked Questions